...And Justice for All (album): Live performances

+Metallica supported ...And Justice for All on the Damaged Justice tour, a large-scale arena tour across North America, Europe, and Oceania.
+The tour featured multiple sell-out dates.
+The stage dressing was also more elaborate than previous tours, featuring a large replica of Lady Justice adorning the ...And Justice for All album cover.
+The tour turned Metallica into superstars.

 Guitarist Kirk Hammett noted that the length of the songs was problematic for fans and for the band: "Touring behind it, we realized that the general consensus was that songs were too fucking long [...]
-I can remember getting offstage one night after playing "Justice" and one of us saying, 'Fuck, that's the last time we ever play that fucking song!
+I can remember getting offstage one night after playing 'Justice' and one of us saying, 'Fuck, that's the last time we ever play that fucking song!
+Ulrich later recalled the band "started having a few conversations that maybe we had taken the progressive side of Metallica as far as it could go and we were all yearning for stuff that was little bit simpler and maybe a little more physical".
 Nevertheless, "One" quickly became a permanent fixture in the band's setlist.
-When performed live, the opening war sound is lengthened from seventeen seconds to approximately two minutes.
+When performed live, the opening war sound is extended from seventeen seconds to approximately two minutes.
 At the song's conclusion, the stage turns pitch-black and fire erupts from around the stage.
 The live performance is characterized as a "musical and visual highlight" by Rolling Stone journalist Denise Sheppard.
-Other songs from ...And Justice for All that have frequently been performed are "Blackened" and "Harvester of Sorrow", which were often featured during the album's promotional Damaged Justice Tour.
+After the tour, the band began writing simpler songs, ultimately leading to the material found on Metallica (1991).

 Metallica played the title track in the opening show of the Sick of the Studio '07 tour, for the first time since October 1989, and made it a set-fixture for the remainder of that tour.
 A statue of Lady Justice is commonly placed on the scene, to be torn down as the song approaches its conclusion.
 In 2009, "The Shortest Straw" returned to the setlist during the World Magnetic Tour after a 12-year absence, and has been sporadically performed since.
 "Eye of the Beholder" has not been played live since 1989; one such performance appears on Metallica's live extended play Six Feet Down Under.
 "Dyers Eve" debuted live in 2004, sixteen years after it was recorded, during the Madly in Anger with the World Tour at The Forum in Inglewood, California.
 "To Live Is to Die" premiered at the band's 30th-anniversary concert in 2011 at The Fillmore in San Francisco.
-"The Frayed Ends of Sanity", the last song on the album to be performed live, debuted live in Helsinki on the Metallica By Request tour in 2014, although the band had previously played segments during solos, impromptu jams, or in a "Justice" medley, several versions of which were included in the Live Shit: Binge & Purge box set.
+"The Frayed Ends of Sanity", the last song on the album to be performed live, debuted live in Helsinki on the Metallica By Request tour in 2014.